moorepants/learn-multibody-dynamics/generalized-forces.rst

    v_P2_2 = N_v_P2.diff(u2, N)
    v_P1_1, v_P1_2, v_P2_1, v_P2_2

-To determinte the resultant forces acting on each particle we isolate each particle from the system and draw a free body diagram with all of the forces acting on the particle.
-Each particle has a gravitional force as well as distance, or tension, forces that ensure the particle stays connected to the massless rod.
+To determine the resultant forces acting on each particle we isolate each particle from the system and draw a free body diagram with all of the forces acting on the particle.
+Each particle has a gravitational force as well as distance, or tension, forces that ensure the particle stays connected to the massless rod.
 The resultant forces on each particle are then: